MarsWhiteHacker/Prepetual/README.md

 - It is up to you whether the `liquidatorFee` is a percentage of the position’s remaining collateral or the position’s size, you should have a reasoning for your decision documented in the `README.md`.
 - Traders can never modify their position such that it would make the position liquidatable.✅
 - Traders are charged a `borrowingFee` which accrues as a function of their position size and the length of time the position is open.
-- Traders are charged a `positionFee` from their collateral whenever they change the size of their position, the `positionFee` is a percentage of the position size delta (USD converted to collateral token). — Optional/Bonus